 In the same vein as data erasure, brands also need to remain up to speed on how customers engage with their websites, apps, and emails.
 Why?
 Because that activity — including and especially new form submits — invariably impact their consent status.

-A single source of truth simplifies life for marketers by unifying a customer’s historical profile information into a sole, dynamic profile that updates in real time.
+A single source of truth simplifies life for business technology users by unifying a customer’s historical profile information into a sole, dynamic profile that updates in real time.

 As business intelligence consultant Rod Welch wrote for TWDI, “Accuracy is no longer a ‘nice-to-have’ feature.
 The GDPR brings the data quality of personal information into the realm of compliance.”

-What this means for you: If you don’t have a single source of truth data management and activation solution, like a CDP, your ability to ensure data accuracy for customers and prospects — and, in turn, to ensure ongoing GDPR compliance — becomes that much harder.
+If you don’t have a single source of truth solution, like a pure-play CDP, your ability to ensure data accuracy for customers and prospects — and, in turn, to ensure ongoing GDPR compliance — becomes that much harder.

 When GDPR first went into effect, UK Information Commissioner Elizabeth Denham said, “The GDPR is a step change for data protection.
 It’s still an evolution, not a revolution.”

-The EU law was meant to rectify customer data privacy issues that have lingered since the inception of the Internet.
-Now, other countries and some U.S. states plan to implement their own data privacy measures:
+The EU law was meant to rectify consumer data privacy issues that have lingered since the inception of the internet.
+Now, other countries — and even some U.S. states — have planned or implemented their own data measures:

-- In the U.S., the California Consumer Privacy Act (CCPA) is slated to go into effect in January 2020, pending further analysis and debate among state legislators and regulators.
+- In the U.S., the California Consumer Privacy Act (CCPA) went into effect in January 2020, after lengthy analysis and debate among state legislators and regulators.

 - Nigeria’s National Information Technology Development Agency has issued its own data privacy regulation in 2019 that incorporates many GDPR elements.

-We believe it’s only a matter of time before comprehensive data privacy laws are in place everywhere.
-The specifics of each regulation will certainly vary, but the central purpose remains the same:
+It’s only a matter of time before comprehensive data privacy laws are in place everywhere.
+The specifics of each one will certainly vary.
+But the central purpose remains the same:

-- Ensure brands responsibly gather, store, and disseminate customer data; offer complete transparency to consumers; and delete data upon request (and in a timely fashion).
+- Ensure companies responsibly gather, store, and disseminate customer data; offer complete transparency to consumers; and delete data upon request (and quickly).

-With one year of GDPR in the books, it’s safe to say the brands everywhere are aware they need to be savvier and smarter with customer data collection.
-What remains to be seen is how the continual evolution of consumer privacy laws will play out in the year ahead and beyond.
+With three full years of GDPR in the books, it’s safe to say companies everywhere are aware they need to be savvier and smarter with customer data collection and utilization.